mjannat/project_module_extension/README.md

 The module implements record-level security rules:

 - Users can only access projects where they are team members
-- Team managers(Admin) can manage their team's projects
+- Team managers(Admin) can manage their all team's projects

 ## Technical Details